ionic-team/capacitor-site/docs-md/index.md

   - dotnetkow
 ---

-# Capacitor: A Cross-platform App Runtime
+# Capacitor: How the web goes native

 <p class="intro">Capacitor is a cross-platform app runtime that makes it easy to build web apps that run natively on iOS, Android, <em>and</em> the web.
 We call these apps "Native Progressive Web Apps" and they represent the next evolution beyond Hybrid apps.</p>